LOADING MANUAL...

 Statistics

 All your listening data stays on-device.
-Nothing gets sent to any server.
-The MusicBrainz and Last.fm lookups are the only network calls beyond your own media server.
+Nothing gets sent to any server unless you explicitly connect Last.fm or ListenBrainz.
+The MusicBrainz and Last.fm lookups for artist info are the only other network calls beyond your own media server.

 ◆═══════════════════◆═══════════════════◆